ninabarzh/orchard/mitigations/network/README.md

 # Network

 The policies and practices adopted to prevent, monitor, and recover from network attacks.
-On a general level mostly, and here and there a sprinkle of concreteness based on our own home network.
+On a general level mostly (for now), and here and there a sprinkle of concreteness based on our own home network.

 * [Local network](local)
   * [LAN Segmentation](local/LAN-segmentation.md)